YannMoisan/openshift-tagger-custom-builder/README.md

 Support multiple tags for a build output

-This can be hacked together today by:
+This can be hacked together today with a custom build strategy:

 1) create a custom builder image that pulls the built image and re-tags it with the commit found in the image label and pushes it.
 2) define a custom build config with an image change trigger such that it gets run whenever the "real" build pushes a new image.